This documentation is for a development version of IPython. There may be significant differences from the latest stable release (1.2.1).

 If you are comfortable installing these things yourself, have at it, otherwise read on for more details.

-As indicated above, on Windows, PyReadline is a mandatory dependency.
+As indicated above, on Windows, to get full functionality in the console version of IPython, PyReadline is needed.
 PyReadline is a separate, Windows only implementation of readline that uses native Windows calls through ctypes.
 The easiest way of installing PyReadline is you use the binary installer available here.

 On OSX, if you are using the built-in Python shipped by Apple, you will be missing a full readline implementation as Apple ships instead a library called libedit that provides only some of readline’s functionality.
 While you may find libedit sufficient, we have occasional reports of bugs with it and several developers who use OS X as their main environment consider libedit unacceptable for productive, regular use with IPython.